amwodard4140/Azure-Sentinel-SOC-Homelab/04-Log-Collection-And-KQL/README.md

 | sort by TimeGenerated desc
 ```

-This allowed me to confirm that Windows security telemetry from the virtual machine was available for analysis.
+This confirmed that Windows security telemetry from the virtual machine was available in Log Analytics.

 ---

 ## Investigating Failed Logon Events

-To generate authentication activity for the lab, I intentionally attempted to authenticate using the test account:
+To generate authentication activity for the lab, I intentionally performed failed authentication attempts using the test account:

 `FakeSOCUser`

-The failed authentication attempts generated:
+These failed authentication attempts generated:

 **Windows Security Event ID 4625 — An account failed to log on**

-I then used KQL to locate those events in Log Analytics.
+I then used KQL to locate the corresponding events in Log Analytics.

 ```kusto
 SecurityEvent